gasparka/thesis/docs/2_pyha.rst

 The ``self.next.shr = [x] + self.shr[:-1]`` line is also known as a 'shift register', because on every call it shifts the list contents to the right and adds new ``x`` as the first element.
 Sometimes the same structure is used as a delay-chain, because the sample ``x`` takes 4 updates to travel from ``shr[0]`` to ``shr[3]``.
-This is a very common element in hardware DSP designs.
+This is a very common element in hardware designs.

 :numref:`block_adder_rtl` shows the RTL for this design, as expected the ``for`` has been unrolled, thus all the summing is done.